Triple Crown of Brazilian Football: National

 In 1964, Santos won the Taça Brasil, which was the Brazilian national football championship contested from 1959 to 1968, the Campeonato Paulista and the Torneio Rio-São Paulo, a traditional Brazilian football competition contested between São Paulo and Rio de Janeiro teams from 1933 to 1966, in 1993 and from 1997 to 2002.

 In 1993, Palmeiras won the Campeonato Brasileiro Série A the Campeonato Paulista and the Torneio Rio-São Paulo.

+Between 2001 and 2012, the clubs participating in the Copa Libertadores would not participate in the Copa do Brasil, meaning that a continental treble of Campeonato Brasileiro, Copa do Brasil and the Copa Libertadores in the same season would not even be possible.
+Teams participating in the Copa Libertadores would return to the Copa do Brasil in 2013.

-In 2003, Cruzeiro the three most important Brazilian competitions in 2003).
-In that year the Campeonato Mineiro (the state championship of the state of Minas Gerais) was contested in a single round robin format, and Cruzeiro, coached by Vanderlei Luxemburgo, won the competition without losing a single game.
+In 2003, Cruzeiro the three most important Brazilian competitions in 2003.
+In that year the Campeonato Mineiro, the state championship of Minas Gerais, was contested in a single round robin format, and Cruzeiro, coached by Vanderlei Luxemburgo, won the competition without losing a single game.
 Also, Cruzeiro won the Copa do Brasil undefeated, beating Flamengo in the final of the tournament.
 The Série A was won with 31 wins, seven draws and eight defeats, totaling 100 points earned.
 The club scored 102 goals during the championship, and conceded 47.

-It was the first time that a Brazilian football club won the three most important championships in the same year: a state championship, the Brazilian Championship and the Copa do Brasil.
+It was the first time that a Brazilian football club won the three most important championships in the same year: the state championship, the Campeonato Brasileiro and the Copa do Brasil.

-In 2021, Atlético Mineiro became the second Brazilian team to win the most important Triple Crown in Brazilian football by winning the three main national championships of the season, the Campeonato Mineiro, the Copa do Brasil (with the presence of clubs participating in the Copa Libertadores of the same year, and from 2001 to 2012 it was not possible to play both in the same season) and the Campeonato Brasileiro.
+In 2021, Atlético Mineiro became the second team to win the most important triple crown in Brazilian football by winning the three main national championships of the season, the Campeonato Mineiro, the Copa do Brasil and the Campeonato Brasileiro.
 However, the team was unable to win the continental-level triple crown after being eliminated by Palmeiras in the Copa Libertadores.